MOSEK/MosekCOModel.rust/README.md

 # MosekCOModel

 The `MosekCOModel` crate is a modeling package for building linear and conic optimization models.
-The crate does not include a solver - these are implemented in separate projects, currently:
+The crate does not directly include a solver - these are implemented in separate projects, currently:
 - [MOSEK](https://crates.io/crates/mosekcomodel_mosek)
 - [HIGHS](https://crates.io/crates/mosekcomodel_highs)
+Furthermore, it is (currently) possible to solve linear problems using the MOSEK optserver.
+See `example/lo1_optserver.rs` for an example of this.

 Published crates: https://crates.io/crates/mosekcomodel